mit-crpg/OpenMOC/_sources/developers.txt

 * **Samuel Shaner** (@samuelshaner) is a PhD candidate in the NSE Department working on time-dependent methods for deterministic and stochastic neutron transport simulations.
 As part of the initial development team, he worked on implementing coarse mesh finite difference acceleration.

-- **Lulu Li** (@lilulu) is a PhD candidate in MIT's NSE Department and has been involved with OpenMOC with her fellow grad students from the start.
+- **Lulu Li** (@lilulu) is a PhD candidate in the NSE Department and has been involved with OpenMOC with her fellow grad students from the start.
 She developed physics-based multi-grid acceleration methods for OpenMOC, and is currently focusing on solving the 3D MOC problem.

 * **Nathan Gibson** (@ngibson14) has been a member of the OpenMOC development team since the fall of 2013 and is a Ph.D. candidate in the NSE Department at MIT.
 His research focuses on using ultrafine energy discretization to account for self-shielding effects.
 He is implementing these methods as well as legacy self-shielding methods into OpenMOC.